r-three/git-theta/README.md

 Git has a "working tree" where human-facing files live and a "staging area" where a copies of working tree files live before they are stored in Git.
 When a file is moved from the working tree to the staging area, the "clean filter" is run.
 When it is moved back the "smudge filter" is run.
-Git-theta provides model-aware vesrions of these filters.
+Git-theta provides model-aware versions of these filters.

 When a model checkpoint is **cleaned** (`git add`):